 I’m up first this morning and Appa is just getting up by the time I’m ready to leave.
 Bye, Appa!

 There’s a long downhill this morning and by 10 o’clock the trail is only just flattening out (I’ve been hiking for around two hours at this point) and it’s here a find a group of Colorado Trail hikers – still in their tents.
 It’s completely irrational, but at some point in every thru-hike, hikers come down with something I call the thru-hiker superiority complex (i.e. they hate everyone else on the trail).
 It’s quite a nasty business.

 Arriving at a trailhead, I find two CDT hikers, a man and a woman from Germany.
 The woman is having some sort of problem with her tooth and is apparently needing to get to a tooth doctor.
 Luckily for them, they’re on a forest road and not stranded in the middle of the mountains (but they kind of are).
 I can’t do anything for them, so I wish them Viel Glück and continue on my way.

 This area of trail appears to be pretty accessible because suddenly there are dirt bikers zooming past me every couple of minutes.

 I guess once the snow is gone the new danger is being struck by a motor vehicle (one of the deadliest things on the Pacific Crest Trail).

 Why else do I think this place is accessible?
-Well because there's a random war memorial in an area known as Sargents Mesa.
-What is it doing all the way out here?
-I don't know.
+Well because there’s a random war memorial in an area known as Sargents Mesa.
+What is it doing out here?
+I don’t know.
 Would I be scared if I came across this at night with no prior knowledge that it was here?
 Absolutely.